-• Proven customer service skills
+• Strong customer service and communication skills

 Specific Job Functions:

 • Primary duty is to engage in sales outside and away from any Bank or other office.
 Expected to customarily and regularly hold outside meetings with potential borrowers and referral sources

 • Attracts new mortgage loan applications by developing relationships within the community, specifically with the real estate community

 • Meets with clients, reviews financial documents and communicates with the borrowers regarding their choices of interest rates and loan terms

 • Takes, prepares and provides complete mortgage loan applications from prospective borrowers, including all necessary documentation for presentation to the processing area

 • Maintains a thorough knowledge of all loan and deposit products in order to provide the best options to customers based on the circumstances

 • Maintains a professional appearance and attitude when representing the Bank and available for customers on nights and weekends